AppFair/appfair.github.io/index.md

 ### Why do apps need to target both macOS and iOS?

-The integration phase of the App Fair process will build your app's fork for both macOS and iOS, even though they are currently only installable using the macOS **App Fair.app** catalog browser application.
+The integration phase of the App Fair process will build your app's fork for both macOS and iOS, even though they are currently only installable using homebrew or the macOS **App Fair.app** catalog browser application.

-All apps must be able to launch on both iOS and macOS.
+All apps must be able to launch on both iOS and macOS, but they may have reduced functionality on either of the platforms.

 ### What are the target OS versions for App Fair applications?